-It is surprisingly rare to find a marketing practitioner who can say, "This is how my company defines our brand, and this is how we express that brand in social media, advertising and customer communications."
+It is rare to find a marketer who can say, "This is how my company defines our brand, and this is how we express that brand in every interaction with every audience."

-Let's begin at the beginning, with the most basic questions.
+So let's begin with the most basic questions.
 What is a brand?
-And where does it exist?
+And how should you define and express your brand?

 Here's how AdCracker defines 'brand.'

-"A brand is the sum of all feelings, thoughts and visual memories - positive and negative - that people in the target audience have about a company, a product or service."
+"A brand is the sum of all feelings, thoughts, visual and other memories - positive and negative - that people in the target audience have about a company, a product or service."

 Steve McNamara, AdCracker.Com.